DamianK77/ESP_CRSF/README.md

 This component connects to an RX module via UART and decodes incoming data based on the CRSF protocol.
 Currently in early development.

+This repo was heavily influenced by a repo by AlfredoSystems (https://github.com/AlfredoSystems/AlfredoCRSF).
+Thanks!

 ## Functions
 - Reading data from channels 1-16
 - more (telemetry, different data types) to be added